 UPDATED: 2:32 p.m.
 EDT — The driver who was shot and killed by a white woman in Georgia this week was a Black man, according to one new report.

 The Clayton County Police Department did not immediately confirm the race of Kenneth Herring, a 62-year-old who was reportedly involved in a hit-and-run collision before Hannah Payne shot him.
-However, the TopStyleToday website provided a photo it was said was of Herring, showing that he was a Black man.
+However, photos of Herring later released showed that he was a Black man.

 The revelation of Herring’s race juxtaposed with Payne’s injected into the already tragic storyline an all too familiar narrative of unarmed Black men being killed in the U.S. She reportedly had a license to legally carry a concealed weapon.